sameersharmadev/opulence/README.md

 + <h4>User friendly interface</h4>
   Built with a clean design that prioritizes simplicity and easy navigation, making it straightforward for users to browse the menu and make reservations.
 + <h4>Responsivene and clean design</h4>
-  The layout adapts seamlessly across all devices, providing an optimal experience on mobile, tablet, and desktop.
+  The layout adapts across all devices, providing an optimal experience on mobile, tablet, and desktop.
 + <h4>Optimized for production</h4>
   CSS and JS are fully optimized for production, i.e  the code is minified, and TailwindCSS is purged
   <h4> #Note for Javascript and CSS code</h4>